-Descriptive statistics were utilized for the post-admission survey as previously descried.
-After reading a brief description of the background and significance of SA, 88% of participating admission committee members believed SA to be "extremely important", while only 53% felt current criteria predicts SA development "moderately well".
+Descriptive statistics were utilized for the post-admission survey as previously described.
+Part II, the qualitative component, presented admission committee members with brief description of the background and significance of SA.
+Based on this information participants 88% of participating admission committee members believed SA to be "extremely important", while only 53% felt current criteria predicts SA development "moderately well".
 When it came to the value of identifying level cognition in the admission process, 87% responded that this construct was "extremely important".
 Additionally, 88% of respondents felt that an objective cognitive report (such as the one in question) would likely influence their overall impression of a nurse anesthesia candidate and enrich overall their evaluation.
+As a secondary measure the admission committee members were presented with actual, de-identified cognitive score reports of the highest and lowest scoring candidates automatically generated by Pearson's from raw theta scores to give meaning to the test scores (See Appendix J).
+The APM-III reports capture the most essential traits to the construct of situational awareness while deducing the test taker's higher-level thinking and problem-solving capacity, level of insight and complex decision-making potential.